joncheng-dev/joncheng-dev/README.md

 ### Hi there 👋 I'm Jon.
-I'm a student software developer.
+Transitioning from a Science Teacher in international schools to a software developer, I bring a wealth of experience in making complex content accessible for young learners.
+In my software development role, I instinctively prioritize the end user's perspective, focusing on accessibility and user-friendly experiences.

 <div id="badges">
    <a href="mailto:joncheng.dev@gmail.com">